bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 **Key Findings**

-Several take-aways from this analysis are interesting and/or surprising:
+Some of the interesting and/or surprising results from the truth set analysis below are:

 - ExpansionHunter has better accuracy than other tools for all STR sizes
 - widely-used STR catalogs miss 40 to 60% of the variant loci in the truth set
 - pLI gene constraint is useful but insufficient for identifing genes that are intolerant of STR variation
-- TODO add several more
+- ...
+TODO

 *NOTE*: STRs are traditionally defined as repeating motifs that are between 1 to 6bp long.
 For this truth set I exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp so that users can decide whether to include these in their analyses.